School Science Lessons

 He argued the lawsuit "does nothing to improve public health.".

-Kathryn M. Wilson, a cancer epidemiologist at Harvard University, told the LA Times: "I think the evidence that acrylamide makes a difference for human cancer risk is pretty weak.".
+Kathryn M. Wilson, Harvard University, told the LA Times: "I think the evidence that acrylamide makes a difference for human cancer risk is pretty weak.".

 31/3/2018 LOS ANGELES.